andrewtavis/causeinfer/.github/CONTRIBUTING.md

 - Steps to reproduce
 - What you expected would happen
 - What actually happens
-- Notes (why you think this might be happening, things tried that didn't work, etc)
+- Notes (why this might be happening, things tried that didn't work, etc)

 Again, thank you for your time in reporting issues!